 2. Offering loyalty points

-One rising trend are savings programmes: Unilever Foodsolutions, Lantmännen, and Signature Foods use these kinds of programmes.
+One rising trend are loyalty programmes: Unilever Foodsolutions, Lantmännen, and Signature Foods use these kinds of programmes.
 The concept is simple: the purchaser receives a unique code on the packaging that can be redeemed via an app or website.
 Over time, you will have saved enough for a nice gift.
 And the manufacturer gains insight into end-consumer purchases.
 It would be difficult for all of us to start programmes like this because then no one in the hospitality industry could get to work.
 But they certainly are effective.

 3. Just ask